 Teachers Function Effectively in a Complex, Dynamic Environment

 Understanding that change is constant, teachers actively investigate and consider new ideas that improve teaching and learning.
 They adapt their practice based on research and data to best meet the needs of their students.

+F. STANDARD VI: Teachers Contribute to the Academic Success of Students.

+The work of the teacher results in acceptable, measurable progress for students based on established performance expectations using appropriate data to demonstrate growth.

+A teacher’s rating on the sixth standard is determined by a student growth value as calculated by the statewide growth model for educator effectiveness.
+The End-of-Course assessment, End-of Grade assessment, Career and Technical Education Post-Assessments, and the Measures of Student Learning provide the student data used to calculate the growth value.
+The ECPS calculates student growth value for its teachers based on methods approved by the State Board of Education.

 LEGAL REF: G.S.
-115C-326
+115C-325; State Board of Education Policy TCP-C-0006.

 ADOPTED: February 7, 2005

 Amended: March 29, 2010

+Amended:

 LESSON PLANS 5320

 Teachers are required to prepare detailed daily lesson plans and to have detailed plans available for substitutes.
+Teachers who are out on a planned leave of absence are required to provide appropriate direction and lesson plans in order to maintain continuity of the instructional program.

 LEGAL REF: G.S.
 115C-301.1